 PURPOSE OF THESE DESIGN GUIDELINES: The purposes of these Design Guidelines are: (1) to preserve the architectural character and enhance the landscape setting of the Community as originally established by Declarant and the Merchant Builders; (2) to assure compatibility among existing and proposed Improvements; and (3) to preserve a high quality of appearance.
 The Guidelines are intended to give both specific design criteria to Owners and their consultants in preparing plans and specifications for architectural, landscape architectural and any other Improvements (both for initial Improvements by the original owner and for subsequent Improvements by resale Owners) and to give the DRC a basis upon which to review the plans and specifications submitted by Owners.
 Please note that the DRC only reviews plans and specifications for proposed Improvements for aesthetic purposes only.
 The Owner is solely responsible for complying with all applicable federal, state and local building laws, regulations, ordinances and codes and obtaining all required permits and inspections.

-GPN | DESIGN GUIDELINES

-Section I: Introduction

 SCOPE OF DRC REVIEW: The review of plans and specifications by the DRC only extends to verifying that the plans and specifications comply with the requirements of the Master Declaration and these Design Guidelines.
 By approving plans and specifications, the Board of Directors and the DRC and its designated consultants do not assume any liability or responsibility for the architectural or engineering design, any defect in structural safety or noncompliance with any law, ordinance, regulation, or code.

 AMENDMENTS TO GUIDELINES: These Design Guidelines may be amended from time to time by the Board of Directors of the Master Association as provided in the Master Declaration.

 MODEL COMPLEXES: The construction features and landscaping provided by the Merchant Builders at the model complexes should not be considered as an example of what may be constructed consistent with these Guidelines.
 The construction features and landscape materials located at the model complexes were provided for sales and marketing purposes only.
 Some of the landscape and construction features at the models may not comply with the Guidelines and therefore may not be approved by the DRC on an individual Owner's Lot or Condominium.

-GPN | DESIGN GUIDELINES

 SECTION II:

 REVIEW AND APPROVAL